mrezabayat/iamsorush/content/posts/namespace-cpp/index.md

 ```
 ## The global namespace

-Any declaration outside of explicitly defined namespaces belong to the global namespace.
-To specifically access global namespace use `::SomeClass`.
+Any declaration outside of explicitly defined namespaces belongs to the global namespace.
+To specifically access the global namespace use `::SomeClass`.

 ```cpp
 namespace MyProject {